910JQK/easy.js/README.md

 ### Yet Another JS Library, Why?

 Nowadays, Web Development is domainated by Webpack and Babel, which becomes overkill when developing small projects like Demo Programs and Online Utilities.
-So I created the small library. (very small)
+So I created the small library.
+It has some utility functions and some DOM operation functions.
+It is possible to use only one of those two parts.

 ## Overview